 The diet’s creators claim that following the Sirtfood Diet will lead to rapid weight loss, all while maintaining muscle mass and protecting you from chronic disease.

-Once you have completed the diet, you are encouraged to continue including sirtfoods and the diet’s signature green juice into your regular diet.
+Once you have completed the diet, you’re encouraged to continue including sirtfoods and the diet’s signature green juice into your regular diet.

-The problem is there isn’t much proof to back them.
+The problem is there isn’t much proof to back these claims.